Last Updated on 18 February 2026 by Cycloscope

 Is Bali a suitable destination for bike holidays?

-Bikepacking around Bali on a budget off-the-beaten-path
+Bikepacking around Bali on a budget, off-the-beaten-path

-Bali is certainly one of the most visited places in the world, it was even awarded the title of the best place to visit on the whole planet by the TripAdvisor community. its beauty though is not about beaches (which are pretty average, and even poor compared to other places in Indonesia), but in its unique culture and art forms, and lush mountainous interiors.
+Bali is certainly one of the most visited places in the world; it was even named the best place to visit on the planet by the TripAdvisor community.

 A bicycle trip, anyway, is still one of the best ways to experience Bali in all its fascination, which is to be found far from the most popular tourist routes.
-There are several tour operators offering bicycle holidays in Bali, we, of course, recommend doing it yourself in bikepacking style.

 Check Also